SunHaozhe/OmniPrint/README.md

                         Uniformly sample the value of vertical translation.
                         This will have no effect if vertical margins are 0 -pt [PERSPECTIVE_TRANSFORM], --perspective_transform [PERSPECTIVE_TRANSFORM]
+                        Apply a perspective transformation.
+Given the
-                        Given the coordinates of the four corners of the first quadrilateral and the coordinates of the four corners of the second quadrilateral, perform the perspective transform that maps a new point in the first
+                        coordinates of the four corners of the first quadrilateral and the coordinates of the four corners of the second quadrilateral, perform the perspective transform that maps a new point in the first